What is the best Android phone? Top 3

 |LG G5||£529||Android 6.0 Marshmallow, Snapdragon 820, 4GB RAM, 32GB storage, 5.3in Quad-HD, 2800mAh|

-What’s the best Android phone 2016/2017?
-The simple answer is the Samsung Galaxy S7 edge, but there are 19 other amazing phones on our list of the top Android phones of 2016/2017, which covers everything from the HTC 10 and Nexus 6P to the Google Pixel, LG G5, Sony Xperia Z5, Xiaomi Mi 5s and OnePlus 3T.
+What’s the best Android phone 2017?
+Our money is on the Samsung Galaxy S7 edge, but what's your money on?
+We round up 20 of the finest Android phones available to buy in the UK in our list of the best Android phones of 2017, which covers everything from the HTC 10 and Nexus 6P to the Google Pixel, LG G5, Sony Xperia Z5, Xiaomi Mi 5s and OnePlus 3T.
 Android phone buying advice and best Android phone reviews.